KnowWhereGraph/kwg-deployment/README.md

 This will remove the service and replace it with a new one.
 Note that this will cause a brief service interruption; rolling updates aren't supported at this time.

 Check the makefile for available update commands

+### Updating Environmental Variables

+Environmental variables are kept in the `variables.env`.
+These variables are used across deployments and within NGINX; they can be injected into any container.

+`GRAPH_DB_HOSTNAME`: The name for the graphdb service

+`ES_HOSTNAME`: The name for the elasticsearch service

+`API_HOSTNAME`: The name for the KWG API service

+`SERVER_NAME`: The hostname where things are deployed (localhost | staging.knowwheregraph.org | stko-kwg.geog.ucsb.edu).
+Without http or https

+`CURRENT_REPOSITORY_NAME`: Used as the repository that `/sparql` endpoint requests are sent to

 ## Development